mudgen/mokens-bug-bounty/README.md

 The bug bounty starts now and ends on 30 May 2018 or potentially later than that.

-To understand what mokens are about read the about webpage about mokens here: https://mokens.io/about
+To understand what mokens are about read the webpage about mokens here: https://mokens.io/about

-Currently the beta version of the mokens website is running here: https://mokens.io/ The mokens contract is running on the rinkeby network.
+Currently the beta version of the mokens website is running here: https://mokens.io/

-## Details about the Mokens Contract
+## Understanding the Mokens Contract

+The mokens contract implements the ERC721, ERC721Enumerable, ERC721Metadata and ERC165 interfaces.

+The contract mints ERC721-based crypto-collectibles called "mokens".

+The contract has been gas-optimized.